Nikolas Theodorou

-Nikolas Theodorou (Νικόλας Θεοδώρου; born 17 September 2000) is a Greek chess player who holds the title of Grandmaster (GM, 2021).
-He is a Chess Olympiad individual silver medal winner (2022).
+Nikolas Theodorou (Νικόλας Θεοδώρου; born 17 September 2000) is a Greek chess player who holds the title of Grandmaster since 2021.
+He is a Chess Olympiad individual silver medal winner (in 2022).

-Biography
+Early life

 Nikolas Theodorou was born in Athens in 2000.
-In 2006 his family moved to Atsipopoulo in Rethymno for business reasons.
+In 2006, his family moved to Atsipopoulo in Rethymno for business reasons.
 He grew up there, where he finished elementary school.

-In Rethymnon, Nikolas Theodorou attended high school.
+In Rethymnon, Theodorou attended high school.
 He was an excellent student and in 2018 he graduated from the Experimental High School of Rethymnon.

+Chess career

-From a very young age (2007) Nikolas Theodorou started chess lessons at the Chess Club of Rethymno.
+From a very young age, since 2007, Theodorou started chess lessons at the Chess Club of Rethymno.
 Since 2015 he has been a student of the Chania Chess Academy.

-Nikolas Theodorou has taken part in many pan-Hellenic and international chess tournaments.
+Theodorou has taken part in many pan-Hellenic and international chess tournaments.
 In 2022, with the chess team of the Saint Louis University, he achieved first place in the Final Four of the USA Collegiate Chess.

-Nikolas Theodorou played for Greece in the European Team Chess Championship:
+Theodorou played for Greece in the European Team Chess Championship: